Tomlam0/mon-vieux-grimoire-api/README.md

 ```

 For more granular control and advanced features, it is recommended to use a specific DB UI.

+## How to Use the HTTP Request Collection

+1. **Import the collection**:
+   - Open your preferred HTTP client (e.g., Thunder Client, Postman).
+   - Import the provided `json` file located in the `doc/` folder.
+2. **Configure environment variables**:
+   - Ensure you set up environment variables in your HTTP client to run the requests successfully.

 ## Setting Up AWS S3 for Storing Book Images